Written by guest blogger Jenna Ziogas, Education Coordinator of the Dungeness River Audubon Center

 Birding Close to Home

-You can explore your neighborhood, hit the trails (when they are open), or just enjoy your own backyard.
+You can explore your neighborhood, hit the trails (when they are open), or just enjoy birdwatching in your own backyard.
 The most important part of making your yard a more bird-friendly place, is planting native plants.
-The most suitable diet for birds that live here, comes from the plants that are from here.
+The most suitable diet for birds that live on the Olympic Peninsula comes from the plants that are from here.
 The National Wildlife Federation has resources for growing native plant gardens.

 For your own viewing pleasure, and to provide an extra protein boost, you can also hang bird feeders.
 This is a great way to see the birds up close, and get to know some of your backyard locals better.